o3de/o3de-extras/Gems/ProteusRobot/README.md

 - Any O3DE project with the [O3DE ROS2 Gem](https://github.com/o3de/o3de-extras/tree/development/Gems/ROS2) enabled.

 ## Description
 This is an Asset Gem.
-It contains the Proteus Robot asset stored as O3DE prefab: `Proteus.prefab`.
-The robot is delivered as a ready-to-use prefab containing models, physics and the following ROS 2 components:
+It contains the [Proteus Robot](https://robotsguide.com/robots/proteus) - an autonomous mobile robot that can pick up, transport, and drop off containers in [Amazon](https://www.aboutamazon.com) fulfillment facilities.
+It is delivered as a ready-to-use O3DE prefab, `Proteus.prefab`, containing visual models, physics and the following ROS 2 components:
 - `ROS2 Frame`
 - `ROS2 Robot Control`
 - `ROS2 Skid Steering Twist Control`